View of the central hill from the western one

 principal proprietor, Monsieur Trémaux.
 Murray 1878.

 The small museum of the archaeological site originates from that of the Trémaux family who owned a large estate which included the ancient town.
-An effect of the Carthaginian rule over Tipasa and other towns in northern Africa is the adoption of Phoenician deities by the local tribes, at least from an iconographical aspect.
+An effect of the Carthaginian rule over Tipasa and other Algerian towns is the adoption of Phoenician deities by the local tribes, at least from an iconographical aspect.

 Museum of Tipasa: sarcophagi decorated with: (above) a sea thiasos, a procession of tritons and sea nymphs; (below) scenes from the chariot race between Pelops and Oenomaus